JasonMoho/big-ann-benchmarks/neurips23/runbooks/workload_gen_and_eval/README.md

 This project provides two key modules for streaming benchmarks on vector search datasets:

 1. Dynamic Workload Generator
-   - Generates a series of operations (insert, delete, query) on a vector dataset.
+   - Generates a series of operations (insert, delete, query) by sampling from a given dataset.
    - Supports loading datasets by name (using benchmark.datasets) or from user-specified files.
-   - Applies Faiss clustering to the base vectors to create a stratified initial resident set and guide sampling.
+   - Uses faiss to cluster to the base vectors to allow for sampling using clusters.
-   - Saves each operation as a separate .npy file inside an operations folder.
-   - Logs timings, computes ground truth (using Faiss), and records a detailed runbook (in both JSON and YAML) with all operation metrics.
+   - Logs timings, computes ground truth (using Faiss), and records runbook with all operation metrics.

 2. Streaming Workload Evaluator
-- Reads the runbook generated above and processes the operations using an index.
+- Reads the runbook generated above and processes the operations for an index.
-- Builds a default Faiss Flat index (if no external index is provided) or uses a supplied index.
-- Computes or loads exhaustive ground truth for query vectors and evaluates recall and latency for query operations.
+- Records recall and latency for each operatios, saving result ids and distances for queries and saving timing info into an output runbook.

 ⸻